 - Quarterbacking can be a problem with some groups.
 Since most of the time you want the other players to know what you have in your hand, people who like to take over and tell others what to do could have a field day with this one.

 - Games can run a bit long at higher player counts.
-If you’re really into the experience, though, who cares?!
+If you’re really into it, though, who cares?!

 You’ll want to buy Shadowrift 2nd Edition if you like fantasy games, co-op deck builders, and/or want to try out a cooperative game that introduces a couple unique mechanisms.
 In my group’s collective opinion, Shadowrift is a keeper!